bkidwell/rdp-sized/README.md

 ## How the Scripts work

-Let's assume you have a 1920×1080 display, about 15 inches, and you want to use Windows "125%".
+Let's assume you have a 1920×1080 display, about 15 inches, and you want to use Windows "125%" scaling.
 You probably have a taskbar set at a certain size, and you want all the *remaining* desktop area to be taken by the RDP client windows.

 There are two scenarios, depending on the server environment: